How-to: Custom view controller API

 In the two-argument changeProperty(property, X) form the platform decides whether X is a value or a row: when the property accepts a value and X resolves to a row (a data row or a raw handle), it is read as the row and the call execs on it; otherwise X is the value and the call changes the current object.

-controller.changeProperties(properties, objects, values) applies several changes at once from parallel arrays — properties[i] is changed to values[i] for objects[i] (an entry may be null for the current object).
-An optional fourth array groupSIDs scopes each property to a group when its integration name is not unique across the form.
+changeProperties(properties, objects, values) applies several changes at once from parallel arrays — properties[i] is changed to values[i] for objects[i] (an entry may be null for the current object).
+Each name is qualified the same way as in a single changeProperty — by a 'groupSID.property' name or the passed object's group.

 controller.changeProperties(['note', 'qty'], [null, row], ['checked', 5]);